jupyter/colaboratory/README.md

 ## Caveats/Requirements
 ### Chrome PNaCl binaries
-The PNaCl kernel files are not yet uploaded to naclports, and so the Chrome App is currently not able to build.
+The PNaCl kernel files are not yet uploaded to naclports, and so the Chrome App is currently not able to run the PNaCl kernel.
+It can only edit notebooks.
 These should be up by the end of today (July 10, 2014).

 ### Chrome Browser Version
 The Chrome App requires Chrome Beta (or Dev, Unstable or Canary), as it relies of bug fixes that are not available in the Stable channel yet.